Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: Linear Convergence of the Mean Shift and SCMS Algorithms on

 \section{Linear Convergence of the Mean Shift and SCMS Algorithms on $\mathcal{S}_1\times \mathcal{S}_2$}

 This section is dedicated to formulating the general (subspace constrained) gradient ascent framework on the product space/manifold $\mathcal{S}_1\times \mathcal{S}_2$ and establishing the linear convergence of our proposed mean shift and SCMS algorithms (Theorems~\ref{Thm:MS_lin_conv} and \ref{Thm:SCMS_lin_conv} in the main paper) under this framework.
-In particular, we argue that our rule of thumb for the step size $\eta$ in the proposed SCMS algorithm is well-suited for the linear convergence of the algorithm when the bandwidth parameters are small.
-In contrast, we demonstrate via the subspace constrained gradient ascent framework and empirical examples that it is inappropriate to set a constant step size $\eta=1$ in our proposed SCMS algorithm.
+In particular, we argue that our rule of thumb for the step size $\eta$ in the proposed SCMS algorithm \eqref{scaled_SCMS} is well-suited for the linear convergence of the algorithm when the bandwidth parameters $h_1,h_2\lesssim h$ are chosen to be small.
+In contrast, we demonstrate via the subspace constrained gradient ascent framework and empirical examples that it is inappropriate to set a constant step size, says $\eta=1$, with respect to the bandwidth parameters $h_1,h_2$ in our proposed SCMS algorithm \eqref{scaled_SCMS}.